GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

  <p align="center">
   <img src="assets/images/designcolor.png"?raw=true alt=" sample of the blue shade used in the site design"></p>

 These two colors provide a high level of contrast for users with impaired vison, as confirmed in the testing section below.
-They also add to the overall goal of creating a clear professional and efficient looking website.
-The colors were chosen in conjunction with the main logo design to present a smooth connection across the application.
+They also add to the overall goal of creating a clear, professional and efficient design ethos.
+The colors were chosen in conjunction with the main logo to present a smooth, related connection across the application.
 This helps provide consistency to the overall aesthetic flow of the user experience.

 * ### **Font.**
 The chosen font is a geometric sans serif typeface named Poppins.
 This is a modern and clean font that is easy and clear to interpret as well as adding to the modern design ethos of the site.
 This is the official font description courtesy of the google fonts page "Geometric sans serif typefaces have been a popular design tool ever since these actors took to the world’s stage.
 Poppins is one of the new comers to this long tradition.
 With support for the Devanagari and Latin writing systems, it is an internationalist take on the genre."